Whom to schedule an appointment with, and how

 What to do in preparation for your appointment

-To prepare for your meeting, please follow these important steps below at least 3 hours prior to your meeting*
+To prepare for your meeting, please follow these important steps below at least 24 hours* prior to your meeting:

 [A copy of your internal transcript must be uploaded into the form and can be obtained via TigerHub.]

-[Upon declaring the major, you will be given the option to select your primary field from the following: American Politics, Comparative Politics, International Relations, Political Theory.
-Please be aware that if you choose a primary field now - which might be listed as a “sub-plan” in TigerHub - it can be changed at a later date by simply informing the Department.]
+[Upon declaring the major, you must select a primary field (coded as a subplan in TigerHub) from the following options: American Politics, Comparative Politics, International Relations, Political Theory.
+Students may change their primary field at a later date by simply informing the Department.]

-*Departmental representatives need to have access to your academic record and Degree Progress Report in order to effectively advise you and ample time is necessary to process the information.
-If you’re unable to complete the 2 steps at least 3 hours prior to your meeting, we ask that you cancel your appointment and reschedule for another time.
+*Department representatives need to have access to your academic record and degree progress audit in Stellic in order to effectively advise you.
+If you’re unable to complete the two steps at least 24 hours prior to your meeting, we ask that you cancel your appointment and reschedule for another time.

 Deadline to register

-During the sophomore declaration period (March 28-April 15), prospective Politics majors must meet with one of the departmental representatives listed above.
+During the sophomore declaration period (March 26-April 14), prospective Politics majors must meet with one of the department representatives listed above.

 In addition, students must also officially declare the major online for the University.